shama/atlaspack/README.md

 # atlaspack

-Pack images into a texture atlas.
+Pack rectangles (or images) into a rectangle (or canvas texture atlas).
 View the [demo](http://shama.github.com/atlaspack/).

 ## example